Atiksh04/photos_app/README.md

 I have used check to know if user has reached the end of list.
 If so then called the api.

-**Modules Used**
+**Modules Used:**

 * react-native-responsive-screen

-To simply convert height/width percentage to Density pixel.(To easily create responsiveness)
+To simply convert height/width percentage to Density pixel.

 * expo-crypto